HR TECHNOLOGY CONSULTANTS / CERTIFIED BUSINESS PARTNERS WITH iCIMS, INFINITE, AND PHENOM PEOPLE

 2. Reintroduce and emphasize human touchpoints.
 Not every stage needs automation; strategic human interactions make a difference.

 3. Use technology as an enabler, not a crutch.
-Tech should enhance candidate experience, not replace it.
+Tech should enhance the candidate experience, not replace it.

 5. Optimize the application process.
 Remove unnecessary fields, make it mobile-friendly, and aim for a completion time of 10 minutes or less.